MicrosoftDocs/azure-docs/articles/application-gateway/rewrite-http-headers.md

 Application Gateway also supports several [server variables](https://docs.microsoft.com/azure/application-gateway/rewrite-http-headers#server-variables) that help you store additional information about requests and responses.
 This makes it easier for you to create powerful rewrite rules.

 > [!NOTE]
-> HTTP header rewrite is available only for the [new SKU Standard_v2](https://docs.microsoft.com/azure/application-gateway/application-gateway-autoscaling-zone-redundant).
+> HTTP header rewrite is available only in the [new SKU Standard_v2](https://docs.microsoft.com/azure/application-gateway/application-gateway-autoscaling-zone-redundant).

 ![Rewriting headers](media/rewrite-http-headers/rewrite-headers.png)